DefinitelyNotDevan/Devan-BSE-25/index.md

 # Pose Estimation
-With a Raspberry Pi and TensorFlow's PoseNet machine learning model, I changed this pose estimator from a purely coding project into a wooden box with two arms attached, which would mimic your arms and legs.
+With a Raspberry Pi and TensorFlow's PoseNet machine learning model, I changed this pose estimator from a purely coding project into a wooden box with two arms attached, which would mimic your arms.

 | **Engineer** | **School** | **Area of Interest** | **Grade** |
 |:--:|:--:|:--:|:--:|
 | Devan G | Marin Academy | Electrical Engineering | Incoming Junior

-**Replace the BlueStamp logo below with an image of yourself and your completed project.
-Follow the guide [here](https://tomcam.github.io/least-github-pages/adding-images-github-pages-site.html) if you need help.**

 ![Headstone Image](logo.svg)

 # Final Milestone

-<iframe width="560" height="315" src="https://www.youtube.com/embed/F7M7imOVGug" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+(Video Unfinished)

 For my final milestone, I got two new robotic arms and stuck them onto a wooden box.
 It now mirrors both of my arms, tracking them and sending the angles to the ESP32, which has them write to the servos.
 Because these arms had the largest capacities for movement than my last arm, I had to create a mapping angle function which would turn the possible -180 to +180 degrees into 0-180, adjusting for the servo's  limited movement.
-I overcomplicated this mapping function a bit because in the end all I needed to do was just add 90* to the arm angle, and it would be adjusted.
+I overcomplicated this mapping function a bit because, in the end, all I needed to do was just add 90* to the arm angle, and it would be adjusted.
 While installing all of the electronics inside the box, my Raspberry Pi got twisted up, and the Picam broke, meaning I had to make a last-minute adjustment to the code for it to work with a USB webcam.
 However, in the end, this ended up helping me as the USB webcam was way better at tracking my joints than the Picam and could provide a smoother, faster flask output.

 # Second Milestone